NicolasSerranoGarcia/Tetris-game/README.md

 ---

-## 🧭 About
+## About

-I've always been fascinated by game creation, specially retro games like Mario Bros on the NES or Mario 64.
-I find incredible that a game brings so much features given the limitations of the console it is built for.
-As a first-year Computer Engineer, I'm glad I've taken assembly classes and computer-related architecture as I can, at least, peak at their source code and not freak out.
+I've always been fascinated by game creation—especially retro games like *Mario Bros* on the NES or *Mario 64*.
+It's incredible how much can be accomplished within the hardware limitations of those consoles.
+As a first-year Computer Engineering student, I'm glad I've taken courses in Assembly and Computer Architecture.
+They’ve allowed me to peek into the source code of these games without feeling overwhelmed.

-SDL (Simple Direct media Layer) is a low-level multimedia library, that gives you control over basic things like events, window creation and canvas.
+**SDL (Simple DirectMedia Layer)** is a low-level multimedia library that provides control over fundamental components like event handling, window creation, and canvas drawing.
+While it's commonly used as a windowing layer for applications like OpenGL, SDL can function as a standalone module.

-It is normally used as a windowing software (create windows and handle them) for other applications like OpenGL, but can be used as a functional module itself.
-SDL is *NOT* a *Game Engine*.
-It offers you the basic tools to build anything you want (with patience), but that's it.
+> ⚠️ SDL is **not** a game engine.
+It only offers the bare tools you need to build something from scratch—what you do with them is entirely up to you.

-Of course, using assembly to code a project is not comparable to using SDL (SDL abstracts the process of accesing hardware directly to capture events or drawing to the screen) but comes closer than other software.
-Coding this project has been a challenging process of thinking through the core functionalities of a game like tetris, and implementing them to come close to what a normal person would find normal when using it.
+Of course, writing a project in Assembly is very different from using SDL.
+SDL abstracts the process of accessing hardware directly (for input, drawing, etc.), but it brings you closer to the hardware than high-level engines.
+Creating this project has been a real challenge: it pushed me to think deeply about the core functionalities of a game like *Tetris* and to implement them in a way that feels natural and intuitive.

-My code is not perfect.
-It lacks lots of things (specially design pattern), but I'm proud I came through lots of obstacles and I was able to think them through and overcome them.
-I've put a good amount of hours into this project, and I've implemented lots of things into it.
+I'm aware that my code is far from perfect.
+It lacks proper design patterns and other architectural considerations—but I’m proud of what I’ve achieved.
+I encountered many obstacles, thought them through, and managed to overcome them.

-I could've created just a screen where you play tetris, but wanting to create something personal, where I can add features that I find useful or interesting, was the way to go for me.
+Sure, I could’ve made a simple screen where you just play *Tetris*.
+But I wanted to go further.
+I wanted to create something personal—something where I could add features I find interesting or useful.

-This project is recreational, and I love the learning process I've been through with it.
-I hope you find the things I've created entertaining in your gameplay :)
+This project is recreational.
+It’s a learning journey, and I’ve truly enjoyed every part of it.
+I hope you enjoy what I’ve built and have fun with the gameplay experience. :)

 ---